Skip to main content

 • User lands on the verification page

-• User connects their wallet(s) - up to 20 across different chains
+• User connects their wallet(s) - up to 20 per session, across different chains

 • User completes identity verification